winnnnniez/dsci510-fall2020/final_project/README.md

   data source descriptions (a little different from final version in milestone3)

 ### milestone2
-  codes for web scraping / get info from API
+  codes for web scraping / getting info from API

 ### milestone3
   final version of source code and visualization